 Canada, for its part, has given America — and the rest of the world for that matter — a positive impression of dignity, progressiveness, and multiculturalism.
-Yeah, not everyone in the rest of the world readily takes to all of that (like, say, a certain thin-orange-skinned American political candidate), but it’s the embrace of those traits by Canada that can’t help but leave a good impression on the rest of the planet.
+Yeah, not everyone in the rest of the world readily takes to all of that (like, say, a certain thin-orange-skinned American political candidate), but it’s Canada’s embrace of those traits that can’t help but leave a good impression on the rest of the planet.

 “But that can’t be all that Canada gives the world, right?”

 No, and not by a long shot.
 In the physical, tangible sense, Canada gives the world timber, salmon, beer, oil, maple syrup (yum!), other natural resources, and beautiful scenery.
 Okay, the rest of the world actually has to go to Canada to take in the beautiful scenery, but it’s certainly worth the trip.
 Case in point: Agawa Canyon in Northern Ontario.
-I took a day-long round-trip trek by train to that area one autumn and, wow, was it ever beautiful.
+I took a day-long round-trip trek by train to that area one autumn and, oh wow, was it ever so beautiful.